 [00:11:08] Karn Broad: Yes, definitely.
 It’s very easy when you’ve been inside production for a long time to start picking things out even when you almost don’t really want to, you actually just want to sit and enjoy something but your brain goes, “Oh, they forgot this.”
 Or, “Oh, they’ve done that there.”
 It can have a negative effect on your ability to enjoy certain things when you hear– I even do it with TV programs.
 I’m like, “Oh look, they’ve done that there.”

 [00:11:35] Patrick O’Keefe: [laughs]

 [00:11:35] Karn Broad: My family are like, “What?”
 And I’ll rewind it.
-My son’s quite interested because he, not being a musician like me, he’s more into the acting side of things and he’s looking to go either into film making or acting.
+My son’s quite interested because he, not being a musician like me, he’s more into the acting side of things and he’s looking to go either into filmmaking or acting.
 He’s quite interested in the TV side of things from that perspective, but not so much from the musical perspective.
 The music is still very strong in my life, I’m in three live bands.
-I work in a school and I also am helping to run the band for– They’re doing a production of We Will Rock You.
-The thing written by Ben Elton, using Queen’s music.
+I work in a school and I also am helping to run the band for, they’re doing a production of We Will Rock You.
+Written by Ben Elton and we’re using Queen’s music.